-Feedstock respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data, tell you about your privacy rights and how the law protects you when:
+FeedStock (collectively referred to as “FeedStock”, “we“, “us” or “our” in this Privacy Notice) respects your privacy and is committed to protecting your personal data.
+This Privacy Notice will inform you as to how we look after your personal data, tell you about your privacy rights and how the law protects you when:

-- we provide to you with our interaction tracking services (“Services”).
+- we provide you with our interaction tracking software/services (“Services”).

-- User: means any person accessing our Site or App.
+- User: means any person accessing our Site or in Correspondence with us.

-- Client: means any individual, business or organisation, including their employees, agents or contractors, who is using the Services.
+- Client: means any individual, business or organisation, including any of their employees, agents or contractors, using the Services/App.

-This privacy notice aims to give you information on how we collect and process your personal data through your use of the Services, including any data you may provide through the Site or App when you are using our Services.
+This Privacy Notice aims to give you information on how we collect and process your personal data through your use of the Services, Site, App or from Correspondence.

-The Site and App are not intended for children and we do not knowingly collect data relating to children.
+The Site, App and Services are not intended for children and we do not knowingly collect data relating to children.

 Our full details are: